malbanGit/ESP32_P4_Vectrex/README.md

 }
 ```

-> **Note:** The GPIO pinout for the 9-pin connector and Bluetooth controller support are not yet fully documented.
+> **Note:** A Bluetooth controller support is not yet available.
 This section will be updated when that information becomes available.

 ---